 Banking on technology

-The branchless banking platform, ‘a pocket mobile bank’, can function on multiple devices – from POS machines to cellphones -- and is releasing India’s rural and underprivileged folk from within the invisible folds of an unorganized economy.
+The branchless banking platform, ‘a pocket mobile bank’, can function on multiple devices – from POS machines to cellphones -- and is releasing India’s rural and underprivileged folk from the invisible folds of an unorganized economy.
 With 300 million Jan Dhan accounts having opened through this technology-infused financial inclusion program, as many Indian citizens are now “counted in” and their productivity accounted for.
 That’s not all.
 The digital banking platform sees 10 million daily transactions from rural locations with 125,000 touch points enabled through TCS’ digital financial inclusion network, proving that technology is that one great last-mile leveler.

 Snail mail hops onto the digital fast track

-Similar to the reimagination of rural banking is the makeover of one of India’s most expansive public services – India Post.
+Similar to the reimagination of rural banking is the digital transformation of one of India’s largest public services – India Post.
 Postal mail is an essential service, a carrier of vital communication and financial services to some of India’s most inaccessible and off-the-grid corners.
 The story of the digital transformation of the post office network sees technology pull together 155,000 post offices into a cohesive inter-linked system that operates on a single platform.
-This instance of a public service overhaul puts the world’s largest and most complex postal network as its hero front and center – a hero who ran the last mile using technology, delivering over 740 million premium mails in the FY19-20 financial year alone.
+This instance of a public service overhaul puts the world’s 10 largest and most complex postal network as its hero front and center – a hero who ran the last mile using technology, delivering over 740 million premium mails in the FY19-20 financial year alone.

 Furthermore, in this post office transformation story, the use of the all-encompassing digitalized platform allows for centralized and omni-channel customer interactions – via the web, a cellphone, or, as mentioned earlier, a POS device in the hands of the door-to-door postal worker.
 The platform furthers social inclusion through 24x7 call-center services in 12 Indian languages, as well as a bi-lingual portal that offers consignment tracking.
-Did we also mention that the India Post has given online retail a boost in India’s interiors?
-There have been 2.7 billion retail and nearly 35 million money transfer transactions carried out in one year -- all bolstered by this technological reimagination.
+Did we also mention that India Post has given online retail a boost in India’s interiors?
+There have been 2.7 billion retail and about 35 million money transfer transactions carried out in one year — all bolstered by this technological reimagination.